Weak nonlinearity for strong nonnormality: Applying the WNN models to the Navier--Stokes equations.

 where $\hbd_{3,1}^{(3)} = [\hbf_{3,1}^{(3)},0]^T$, $\hbd_{3,1}^{(4)} = [\hbf_{3,1}^{(4)},0]^T$, $\hbf_{3,1}^{(3)} = 2C(\hbu_o,\bu_{2,0})$ and $\hbf_{3,1}^{(4)} = 2C(\hbu^*_o,\hbu_{2,2})$.
 The pressure field has no influence on the weakly nonlinear coefficients.
 For instance

-For the two-dimensional flow past a BFS, the linear and nonlinear Navier-Stokes equations are solved for ($u_x$,$u_y$,$p$) by means of the Finite Element Method with Taylor-Hood (P2, P2, P1) elements, respectively, after implementation of the weak form in the software FreeFem++.
+The linear and nonlinear Navier-Stokes equations are solved for ($u_x$,$u_y$,$p$) by means of the Finite Element Method with Taylor-Hood (P2, P2, P1) elements, respectively, after implementation of the weak form in the software FreeFem++.
 The steady solutions of the Navier-Stokes equations are solved using the iterative Newton–Raphson method, and the linear operators are built thanks to a sparse solver implemented in FreeFem++.
 The singular value decomposition is performed in Matlab following directly \cite{Garnaud13B}.
 Finally, DNS are performed by applying a time scheme based on the characteristic–Galerkin method as described in \cite{Benitez11}.
-For the validation of the codes with existing literature and the mesh convergence, we refer to \cite{Lugo16} where the same codes have been used.
-The length of the outlet channel is chosen as $L_{out}=50$ for $Re \leq 500$ \cite{Lugo16}, $L_{out}=65$ for $Re=600$, and $L_{out} = 80$ for $Re=700$.
-This ensures the convergence of the linear gain and the weakly nonlinear coefficients. \\
+For the two-dimensional flow past a BFS presented in \S\ref{sec:harmonicBFS}, we refer to \cite{Lugo16} for the validation of the codes with existing literature and the mesh convergence, since the same codes have been used.
+The length of the outlet channel is chosen as $L_{out}=50$ for $Re \leq 500$ \citep{Lugo16}, $L_{out}=65$ for $Re=600$, and $L_{out} = 80$ for $Re=700$.
+This ensures the convergence of the linear gain and weakly nonlinear coefficients.
+For the plane Poiseuille studied in \S\ref{sec:harmonicPoiseuille}, the validation is proposed in the main text. \\